Updated November 17, 2023

 Their fish tacos are great for lunch, as well as their varieties of seafood salads.
 For diner, I like their halibut and they have two heavenly versions: Dungeness crab stuffed, or Macadamia nut crusted.
 Both are amazing!

-They have 7 locations throughout the Seattle area.
+They have 7 locations in the city.
 Check out their website for the location nearest you.

 Hours: Breakfast Mon – Fri: 8am – 10am